41 N 1st Street,

 After WWII, drawings were made of a proposed total rebuilding of the Victory Theatre in a romantic Moderne style similar to many of the Skouras theatres of the time, but with a facade rather remeniscent of the Oakland Paramount.

 These plans were never carried out.
 The Victory Theatre was renamed the Crest Theatre circa 1950.
-The huge two balcony auditorium burned in June 1965.
+The huge two balcony auditorium burned on June 6, 1965.

 Adjacent to the site of the theater is a parking lot called "Victory Parking," a remnant of the lost showplace.